Who has access to my records?

 What are degree honors and am I eligible?

-Degree honors eligibility is calculated using both resident GPA and transfer GPA.
-A student must earn the minimum GPA at each of the levels
+Degree honors are calculated using both resident GPA and transfer GPA.
+A student must earn the minimum GPA at each levels of distinction: degree, major, second major or third major.

 Commencement honor cords will be given to students who participate in the Commencement Ceremony based on the student’s cumulative GPA (including transfer GPA plus UW-Superior GPA) based on the prior semester’s cumulative GPA.
+Honor chords are only awarded for degree honors.
+Degree honors and honors cords are only available for bachelor’s degree candidates.

 Honors posted on official transcripts will be based on the student’s final cumulative GPA (including transfer GPA plus UW-Superior GPA) after all grades have been posted.